 Timothy Orpen was formerly the principal clarinet of the Orchestra of the Royal Opera House, Covent Garden.
 In 2020 he joined the Royal Scottish National Orchestra as principal clarinet.
 Timothy is also a founder member and principal of the Aurora Orchestra, with whom he continues to perform regularly.
-Prior to joining the the ROH Orchestra, Timothy spent three years as principal clarinet of the Royal Northern Sinfonia.
+Prior to joining the ROH Orchestra, Timothy spent three years as principal clarinet of the Royal Northern Sinfonia.

-Timothy has performed and broadcast concertos with the Royal Philharmonic Orchestra, Bournemouth Symphony, Royal Northern Sinfonia and Aurora Orchestra, with conductors including Sir David Willcocks, Nicholas Collon and Barry Wordsworth.
+Timothy has performed and broadcast concertos with the Royal Philharmonic Orchestra, Bournemouth Symphony Orchestra, Royal Northern Sinfonia and Aurora Orchestra, with conductors including Sir David Willcocks, Nicholas Collon and Barry Wordsworth.

 As a chamber musician Timothy has performed across the Far East, USA, Australia and Europe with artists including Lars Vogt, Anthony Marwood, Melvyn Tan and Pascal Rogé.
 He has also collaborated with the Klezmer group She’koyokh and given many world premieres, including pieces written for him by Luke Styles, Graham Ross and Aaron Holloway-Nahum.